bjdash/apic-docs/README.md

 ### Tester {#tester}

-APIC provides a powerfull platofrm for testing your APIs.
+APIC provides a powerful platform for testing your APIs.
 With features like [test suits](/tester/creating-test-suits.md),[multiple environments](/tester/using-environments.md), [schema validations](/response-schema-validation.md), [random data generation](/tester/apic-apis-functions.md); you can perform an end to end testing of your APIs.
 Know more about Tester [here](/tester.md).

 ### What's next?